apache/geode-benchmarks/README.md

     -PtestJVM             : Path to an alternative JVM for running the client, locator, and servers.
 If not specified JAVA_HOME will be used.
 Note all compilation tasks will still use JAVA_HOME.
     -PwithSsl             : Flag to run geode with SSL.
 A self-signed certificate will be generated at runtime.
-    -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager --tests               : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d                    : Debug
+    -PwithSecurityManager : Flag to start Geode with the example implementation of SecurityManager -PclientThreadCount   : Number of client threads to start.
+If not specified, the value will default to (number of processors * 16).
+    --tests               : Specific benchmarks to run (--tests=PartitionedPutBenchmark) -d                    : Debug
     -i                    : Info